CoryMcCartan/website/content/projects/president-2020/index.md

 # State forecasts

-The table below summarizes the race in every state, including the forecasted vote share, probability of winning, and some measurements of how important each state is to the overall race.
+The table below summarizes the race in every state, including the forecasted vote share (excluding write-ins and third parties), probability of winning, and some measurements of how important each state is to the overall race.
 You can click on the column headers in order to sort the table, or click on a state to see more details.

 What does it mean to say that a state decided an election?
 If we think about listing states in order of their support for the winning candidate, and then